briandipalma/spa-2014/workshop_part1.md

 8. Make your async code look synchronous

+	`co` runs generators so we must create a generator function for it to run.
+	`co` also handles promises in a special manner.
+	If you `yield` a promise it will wait for it to resolve.
+	If the promise fulfills it will pass in the promise value to the generator.
+	If the promise rejects it will make the generator `throw` the rejection value.

 	Now rewrite your method to look like synchronous code.
 Don't forget to handle error cases.